netdata/netdata/collectors/ebpf.plugin/README.md

 The eBPF collector enables and runs the following eBPF programs by default:

--   `cachestat`: This eBPF program creates charts about the memory page cache, it gives information for the whole host and also per application when the integration with `apps.plugin` is enabled.
+-   `cachestat`: Netdata's eBPF data collector creates charts about the memory page cache.
+When the integration with [`apps.plugin`](/collectors/apps.plugin/README.md) is enabled, this collector creates charts for the whole host _and_ for each application.
 -   `process`: This eBPF program creates charts that show information about process creation, VFS IO, and files removed.
     When in `return` mode, it also creates charts showing errors when these operations are executed.
 -   `network viewer`: This eBPF program creates charts with information about `TCP` and `UDP` functions, including the